szczyglis-dev/py-gpt/docs/source/indexing.rst

 available as a runtime index target.
 Selecting it indexes the file or directory into the isolated index for that project.
-The project's filesystem data workdir and its isolated vector index are separate concepts: changing the data workdir does not move, rename or rebuild the project's vector index.
+The project's filesystem data workdir and its isolated vector index are separate concepts: changing the data workdir does not move, rename, or rebuild the project's vector index.

 Context indexing
 ----------------

+LlamaIndex is integrated with the context database, so stored conversation history can also be indexed and used as RAG context. ``Context indexing`` is configured separately from file indexing.

-The ``Context indexing`` tab controls automatic indexing of stored conversation history. ``Conversation auto-indexing`` has three policies:
+``Conversation auto-indexing`` has three policies:

 ``Off``
    Automatic conversation-context indexing is disabled.